 - Brian Newberry, Academic Deans – Instructional Design

-- Sara Perkins, President’s Office – Chief of Staff
+- Sara Perkin, President’s Office – Chief of Staff

 - Martha Petry, Liberal Arts Pathway, PTK